shijian2001/shijian2001.github.io/README.md

-I am a 4-th year Ph.D. student in Computer Science at the University of Washington, Seattle, advised by Prof. [Ranjay Krishna](http://www.ranjaykrishna.com/index.html) and Prof. [Alex Ratner](https://ajratner.github.io/).
+I'm a 4-th year Ph.D. student in Computer Science at the University of Washington, Seattle, advised by Prof. [Ranjay Krishna](http://www.ranjaykrishna.com/index.html) and Prof. [Alex Ratner](https://ajratner.github.io/).
 Before that, I was an undergraduate student in Computer Science at the University of Illinois Urbana-Champaign, where I was fortunate to be advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
 In the past, I spent time at Microsoft Research and ByteDance AI Lab.

 **Research Interests**: My current research interests are **interactive and data-centric AI/ML** with an emphasis on **faithful evaluation** and **effort-light approaches** with applications in chemistry, biology, physics, etc. My past explorations lay at the intersection of machine learning, data mining, and natural language processing.

 My research is supported by [2024 Apple AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2024) (Data-centric AI track) and [OpenAI Superalignment Fellowship](https://openai.com/blog/superalignment-fast-grants).

+I'm passionate about mentoring and teaching.
+I was a co-instructor of **CSE 455: Computer Vision (undergrad)** and TA of **CS 344: Introduction to Data Management (undergrad)** and **CS 599C: Training Data Management & Weak Supervision (grad)**.
+I was also a mentor of **CSE 492 R: CSE Group Research (undergrad)**.

-I am happy to mentor a few students on research and especially encourage students from **underrepresented groups** to reach out.
+I'm happy to mentor a few students on research and especially encourage students from **underrepresented groups** to reach out.

 ## 📑 AutoGen Blogs
 - [AgentOptimizer: An Agentic Way to Train Your LLM Agent](https://microsoft.github.io/autogen/blog/2023/12/23/AgentOptimizer)